Lockdown leaves Bihar’s litchi growers in the lurch

 No buyers for the crop with just weeks left for peak season

-- The prolonged lockdown to contain the COVID-19 pandemic has put Bihar’s more than 45,000 litchi farmers in a bind as they stare at imminent losses amounting to almost ₹1,000 crore this year.
-Bihar, especially Muzaffarpur district, accounts for almost 40% of the total litchi production in the country.
+- The prolonged lockdown to contain the COVID-19 pandemic has put Bihar’s more than 45,000 litchi farmers in a bind as they stare at imminent losses amounting to almost ₹1,000 crores this year.
+Bihar, especially the Muzaffarpur district, accounts for almost 40% of the total litchi production in the country.

-- Last year our litchi business was severely hit by rumours that its consumption leads to encephalitis.
+- Last year our litchi business was severely hit by rumors that its consumption leads to encephalitis.
 And this year, the prolonged lockdown is threatening huge losses for litchi farmers.
-The losses to the State’s litchi farmers this year would likely amount to not less than ₹1,000 crore.
+The losses to the State’s litchi farmers this year would likely amount to not less than ₹1,000 crores.

-- Litchi is grown on more than 32,000 hectares of land in the State with annual production totalling to about 0.30 million metric tonnes.
+- Litchi is grown on more than 32,000 hectares of land in the State with annual production totaling to about 0.30 million metric tonnes.

 The other problem for the growers is the lack of availability of wooden boxes in which the fruit is packed for export.